 |I-864||Affidavit of Support|

-At the end of the process, the alien spouse will be required to take an embassy interview with a consular officer.
-This will be conducted at a U.S. embassy or consulate that processes immigrant visas, often in the alien’s country.
+At the end of the process, the spouse seeking a green card will be required to attend an embassy interview with a consular officer.
+This will be conducted at a U.S. embassy or consulate that processes immigrant visas, often in the foreign spouse’s country.